Libya militia starts Tripoli withdrawal after clashes

 Militias and former fighters are often paid by the government to protect ministries and government offices.
 Many former fighters remain loyal to their commanders, tribes or towns and cities and often battle over the control of territory.

 Western powers, including the United States, NATO allies and France, are offering more training and aid for Libya's military.
-The country's North African neighbors are increasingly worried about spillover from its militia chaos.
+The country's North African neighbours are increasingly worried about spillover from its militia chaos.

 Militia fighters managed to disrupt Libya's oil exports in recent months, cutting off the government's main source of revenue and increasing fears that the country - scene of the only one of the "Arab Spring" revolts of 2011 to attract large-scale Western military support - was slipping into chaos.